-6.1 Running BrightstarDB as a Windows Service
+6.2 Running BrightstarDB as a Windows Service

 The installer will create a windows service called "BrightstarDB".
-This exposes a WCF service endpoint that can be used to access the database.
-The configuration for this service can be found in BrightstarService.exe.config in the [INSTALLDIR]Service folder.
+This exposes a RESTful HTTP service endpoint that can be used to access the database.
+The configuration for this service can be found in BrightstarService.exe.config in the [INSTALLDIR] Service folder.

-6.2 Running BrightstarDB as an Application
+6.3 Running BrightstarDB as an Application

-Running the service as an application rather than a Windows service can be done by running the BrightstarService.exe located in the [INSTALLDIR]Service folder.
-The configuration from the .config file is used by the service when it starts up.
+Running the service as an application rather than a Windows service can be done by running the BrightstarService.exe located in the [INSTALLDIR]\Service folder.
+The configuration from the BrightstarService.exe.config file is used by the service when it starts up.
 However, some properties can also be overridden using command line parameters passed to the service.
-Note that either no parameters are passed or all four parameters are required:
+The format of the command-line is as follows: